Have you ever struggled to get your compost heap hot?

 You can also help the bacteria by slicing open items such as cabbage and purple broccoli stems.

-This enables them to get past the woody stem and start attacking the carbohydrates and sugar inside.
+This enables them to get past the woody stem and start breaking down the carbohydrates and sugars inside.

 Infographic